Fortinetics

 What is FedRAMP?

-The Federal Risk and Authorization Management Program is the U.S. government's standardized security assessment and authorization approach for cloud services consumed by federal agencies.
-A cloud service provider receives an Authority to Operate (ATO) from an individual agency sponsor, or a Provisional Authorization (P-ATO) from the Joint Authorization Board (JAB), that federal agencies can then adopt.
+The Federal Risk and Authorization Management Program is the U.S. government's standardized security assessment approach for cloud services consumed by federal agencies.
+A cloud service provider works with a federal agency sponsor to have its service assessed against a FedRAMP baseline; agencies across government can then rely on that result rather than each repeating the review.

 Who needs FedRAMP?